• Skip to primary navigation

 I hope you all had a good week.
 Aren’t Fridays the best?
 Leaving San Francisco this afternoon under the bright blue sky and the Blue Angels taking test flights overhead, I was feeling pretty alright with the world.
 Although I’m exhausted from the week, we’ve got a fun surprise for one of our kids this weekend, so it’s bound to be a great weekend!

 This week in cooking school had several highlights for me.
 It’s days like this that make standing for 6 hours (minus the 15-20 lunch!) each day totally worth it.
 To begin the week we each made a version of Quiche Lorraine.
 You may remember from a post a few weeks ago that brunch is my FAV meal of the day, so this exercise was definitely something that I enjoyed making and eating.
 The version that I made was very similar to one that a very dear friend made for one of my baby showers years ago.
 It had a flaky buttery crust with caramelized onions and leeks, crisp bacon, gruyere and finished with goat cheese dotting the top of the quiche.
 It was baked in a rectangular tart pan and was pretty darn good, if I do say so myself!
 This rectangular tart pan is getting added to my growing list of Christmas/Bday ideas.
-I have a fairly respectable stocked kitchen, but I’m really hoping some of these kitchen toys end up in my drawers come the holidays!
+I have a well-stocked kitchen, but I’m really hoping some of these kitchen toys end up in my drawers come the holidays!

 Quiche, anyone?